TypeScript Style Guide

 Type Union & Boolean Flags

-Strive to use type union variable instead multiple boolean flag variables.
+Embrace type unions, especially when type union options are mutually exclusive, instead multiple boolean flag variables.

-Flags tend to compound over time and become hard to maintain, since they hide the actual app state.
+Boolean flags have a tendency to accumulate over time, leading to confusing and error-prone code, since they hide the actual app state.

 // ❌ Avoid introducing multiple boolean flag variables